Sulfacetamide Eye Drops

 by | May 19, 2017 | Eye Care | 0 comments

-No matter what causes Blepharitis, the best way to protect our most precious organ is to maintain hygiene and prevent the bacteria and fungi from penetrating our bodies.
+No matter what causes Blepharitis, the best way to protect our most precious organs is to maintain hygiene and prevent bacteria and fungi from penetrating our bodies.
 Blepharitis is among the most common and most annoying conditions for patients.
 Swollen eyelids, Itchiness and a sensation of burning in the eyes make patients miserable, these problems usually indicate bilateral Blepharitis.
 People with Blepharitis may present with watering, crusting, eyelash changes, photophobia, pain, and vision changes.
 The symptoms usually worsen in the morning, after a night of closed eyes has kept eyelids in contact with the ocular surface.

 Treat Blepharitis with Sulfacetamide Eye Drops